gautam-gupta1/Postgres-sequelize-CRUD/readme.md

 Usage
 1. Controllers - Contains all the user controllers/middleware for the crud operations
 2. Routes - Contains all the routes/endpoints
-3. Database - Contains the inmemory userDb Array
+3. Models - Contains the model of the userdetails table
-4. Utility- Contains the error handler class, validation schemas, findUser function.
+4. Utility- Contains the error handler class, validation schemas.
+5. Services- Contains the database queries to perform CRUD operations on the database.